teq/serialazy/README.md

 ### `isSerializable` function

-Checks if target is an instance of serializable class
+Checks if target is an instance of serializable class or serializable class constructor function

 ```ts